 Your customers have a better experience when your main navigation is simple and displays all of your product categories.
 Customers can get confused when they hover over a “Products” button only to be overwhelmed by a drop-down menu of dozens of product names and categories.
 Keep it simple and streamlined.

-Don’t hide all of you categories behind an “All Products” button.
+Don’t hide all of your categories behind an “All Products” button.
 This makes it hard for the customer to see everything that you’re selling.
 They might think you only sell electronic gadgets when you also sell clothing.

 Your main navigation should display your product categories on your homepage.
 At least 18% of ecommerce sites don’t do this, according to Baymard Institute.